 It's time to layer the casting material.
 Read the directions on your particular material for any prep work you might need to do on your model before starting the layers.
 Some casting materials require porous material to be sealed first.

 - It is best to create several thin layers rather than one thick one.
 I cut off a length of sponge and put a bbq skewer through it as my painting device.
 You can do the same or pick up a brush at the local hardware store.
-I like the sponge kind because the casting material can be thick, which pulls the hairs out of some brushes.
+I like the sponge because the casting material can be thick, pulling the hairs out of some brushes.

 When it's dry, most casting material starts out milky white.
 As it dries on the object, the casting material becomes transparent.

 After the one side has dried, flip whatever you are casting over.
 Paint the other side with the casting material.
 You will want to keep flipping sides as they dry, so you have a full apple (or object) molding when you're done.

 In my example model, I'm going to only put casting material on one side of the apple and plastic horse just for the sake of time.
 This way, I can show you what the inside of your model will look like.